jsp-hashicorp/field-workshops-consul/docs/slides/korean/multi-cloud/consul-oss/consul-2.md

 If you take this mindset to its logical conclusion you will end up with something like this.
 Firewalls attached to every service trying to enforce all upstream and downstream communications channels.
 At scale and with the speed and dynamics of modern application delivery, this is completely unmanageable.
 ---
 name: Consul-Service-Mesh
-Consul Connect - A Modern Service Mesh
+Consul Connect - 최신 서비스 메쉬
 -------------------------
 .center[![:scale 80%](images/consul-service-discovery.005.png)]